Appearance

 | Breakeven Settings | Protects against reversals after TP1 |

-| Execution Mode | Affects entry timing for two-phase channels |
+| Execution Mode | Affects entry timing for alert-then-details channels |

 | Symbol Filter | May exclude some of a channel's best (or worst) signals |